 Capital expenditures are defined as goods that costs \$5,000 or more with a life of 12+ months.
 The yearly capital budget is created in conjunction with the county operating budget with departments completing worksheets with the project/item and cost as well as providing a quote for that project/item.
 The Building and Maintenance department assists with quotes on building projects and the IT department works with the departments when it comes to computer hardware and software to make sure the quotes are complete and accurate.
-Each department's requests are reviewed by the Commissioners and the items are approved primarily on the safety and well-being of county employees and visitors, the necessity of the item or project, and the cost.
-This year, the capital budget is funded by utilizing \$1,800,000 from the 2020 bond issue, \$615,656 from re-budgeted ARRF funds, and a contribution from the Court Reserved Fund of \$69,352 for a total Capital budget of \$2,485,008.
+This year, the capital budget is \$2,485,008 for the county. \$1,800,000 of this budget will be funded through the 2020 bond issue and the remaining \$685,008 will be funded using ARRF funds and contribution from the Court Reserved Fund of \$69,352.
 A breakdown of the 2024 capital budget follows: